LCC-CIT/CS297-CourseMaterials/LectureNotes/CS297-LN-W01-D1-Intro.md

 - End of sprint metings

   - Product review with client (3 hours).
-  - Team retrospect meeting (1 hour).
+  - Team retrospective meeting (1 hour).

 - Report meeting plans to your instructor.